Employee Vs Contractor: Differences, Advantages & Disadvantages

 Employees and contractors have different employment statuses, rights, and duties.
 They are not taxed the same.
 Employees have a permanent position in a business.
 The company provides them with the tasks and they offer their services to the business under employment rights.

-On the other hand, the contractors generally work temporarily and have less rights, but more control over their time, place, nature, and cost of work.
+On the other hand, the contractors generally work temporarily and have fewer rights, but more control over their time, place, nature, and cost of work.
 They can work on several projects simultaneously.

 Here are the major differences you need to be aware of: